 Certain members of my family are enjoying a new and inexpensive and efficient way to travel around France: le covoiturage!

-This all began a few weeks back, when Jean-Marc travelled to the west coast to see about more grapevines (he just can't help himself!).
+This all began a few weeks back, when Jean-Marc traveled to the west coast to see about more grapevines (he just can't help himself!).
 Chief Grape was going to take the train, but that would limit him sur place (how to get to those hilltop vineyards?).
 That's when he discovered BlaBlaCar.

 While BlaBlaCar might not help a passenger get from sea-level to the top of those hilly vineyards (the service is more for city-to-city travel), as a driver my husband could enjoy those benefits and more for his séjour in Collioure (the coastal town where he'd be lodging, not far from appellation Banyuls)!